JustTemmie/steam-presence/README.md

 and then taking the ID from that url

 ![ExampleImage](readmeimages/steamDB.png)

-**NOTE 2** the script accepts multiple steam users if you format it as "userid1,userid2" or ["userid1", "userid2"]

 # Discord Application ID
 the `DISCORD_APPLICATION_ID` is the discord application ID of the app you want to use.